-For a listing and technical descriptions of all the parameters in the list passed to DFHWBEP by CICS, see Appendix H, "Reference information for DFHWBEP, Web error program," on page 421.
+For a listing and technical descriptions of all the parameters relating to DFHWBEP, see Appendix H, "Reference information for DFHWBEP, web error program," on page 425.
+For further information about IP address notation, see "IP address formats accepted by CICS" on page 7.